bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

 **Create an enrichment map and navigate through the network**

 During this exercise, you will learn how to create an enrichment map from gene-set enrichment results.
-The enrichment tool chosen for this exercise is g:Profiler but an enrichment map can be created from various gene-set tools using the generic format or the more specific GSEA or BinGO interface.
+The enrichment results chosen for this exercise are generated using g:Profiler but an enrichment map can be created directly from output from [GSEA](http://software.broadinstitute.org/gsea/index.jsp) or [BinGo](http://apps.cytoscape.org/apps/bingo) or alternately from any gene-set tool using the generic enrichment results format.

 ## Data

-The data used in this exercise is a list of frequently mutated genes that we used in previous exercise.
+The data used in this exercise is a list of frequently mutated genes that we used in [previous exercise](../../Module2/gprofiler_new/gprofilerORA.md#data).
 Pathway enrichment analysis has been run using g:Profiler and the results have been downloaded as a GEM format.